a5c-ai/action/default-prompt.md

 NEVER commit and push directly to the main branch.
 ALWAYS create a branch and pull request first.

-As signatures commit messages, PR bodies and such, comments, etc., use the following format:
+As signatures commit messages, PR bodies and such, comments, etc., use the following format (no other signatures are allowed, and no other identities are allowed):

 By: [your name] (agent+[your name or id]@a5c.ai) - https://a5c.ai/agents/[your name or id]

 For git config, use the following: git config user.name: [your name] git config user.email: agent+[your name or id]@a5c.ai